ibexa/documentation-developer/docs/guide/http_cache.md

 1. A client (browser) requests URI `/foo`.
 1. The caching proxy receives the request and holds it.
 It first sends a hash request to the applications's context hash route: `/_fos_user_context_hash`.
 1. The application receives the hash request.
 An event subscriber (`UserContextSubscriber`) aborts the request immediately after the Symfony firewall is applied.
-   The application calculates the hash (`HashGenerator`) and then sends a response with the hash in a custom header (`X-User-Hash` in eZ Platform).
+   The application calculates the hash (`HashGenerator`) and then sends a response with the hash in a custom header (`X-Context-User-Hash`).
 1. The caching proxy receives the hash response, copies the hash header to the client’s original request for `/foo` and restarts the modified original request.
-1. If the response to `/foo` should differ per user context, the application sets a `Vary: X-User-Hash` header, which will make Proxy store the variations of this cache varying on the hash value.
+1. If the response to `/foo` should differ per user context, the application sets a `Vary: X-Context-User-Hash` header, which will make Proxy store the variations of this cache varying on the hash value.

 The next time a request comes in from the same user, application lookup for the hash (step 3) won't happen anymore as the